Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

         .ReturnsAsync(partition.Value);
 }

-// Here we are demonstrating how to access the mocked partition Ids and PartitionProperties for
+// The following demonstrates how to use the mocked partition Ids and PartitionProperties.
+This would be
-// illustrative purposes.
+// where application code utilizing the mocked methods could be called and verified.

 EventHubBufferedProducerClient bufferedProducer = bufferedProducerMock.Object;